Shuffle Sharding

 Cortex ruler can run in three modes:

 1. No sharding at all.
 This is the most basic mode of the ruler.
-It is activated by using -ruler.enable-sharding=false (default) and works correctly only if single ruler is running.
-In this mode the Ruler loads all rules for all tenants.
+It is activated by using -ruler.enable-sharding=false (default) and works correctly only if a single ruler is running.
+In this mode, the Ruler loads all rules for all tenants.

-Note that when using sharding strategy, each rule group is evaluated by single ruler only, there is no replication.
+Note that when using sharding strategy, each rule group is evaluated by a single ruler only; there is no replication.

 Compactor shuffle sharding